d12frosted/elpa-mirror/melpa/eldev-readme.txt

      $ curl -fsSL https://raw.github.com/doublep/eldev/master/webinstall/eldev | sh

-   This will install eldev script to ~/.eldev/bin.
+   This will install eldev script to ~/.local/bin.

-2. Add the directory to your $PATH; e.g. in ~/.profile add this:
+2. If not yet there, add the directory to your $PATH; e.g. in ~/.profile add this:

-     export PATH="$HOME/.eldev/bin:$PATH"
+     export PATH="$HOME/.local/bin:$PATH"

 Afterwards Eldev will bootstrap itself as needed on first invocation.